 Members, dependents, babysitters, and guests must drive cautiously and watch for children in the parking lot.

-Loitering is not permitted around the guard check-in desk area.
+Loitering is not permitted around the guard check-in desk area or guard house.

 11. Adult Swim and Tennis

 The pool and tennis courts will be open for adults ages 18 and over and their guests, ages 18 and older, from 10 am until 1 pm each Sunday during the season unless preempted by a prearranged event.
 No persons under age 18 are permitted on club premises during adult swim and tennis.